ADHD Resources & Support Directory

 Professional association for certified ADHD coaches.
 Their directory helps you find qualified coaches who specialize in practical strategies for time management, organization, and goal achievement.

-Clinical and Research Resources
+Research & Educational Resources

 National Institute of Mental Health (NIMH)